Sri Lanka lowland rain forests: Flora

 The vegetation of the region is determined primarily by climate, with topography and edaphic conditions contributing secondarily.
 Two floral communities dominate in the Sri Lankan lowland rain forests - the Dipterocarpus-dominated (Sinhalese "Hora") community and the Mesua-Doona community (Sinhalese "Na-Doona").
 The Dipterocarpus community comprises Dipterocarpus zeylanicus, Dipterocarpus hispidus, Vitex altissima, Chaetocarpus castanicarpus, Dillenia retusa, Dillenia triquetra, Myristica dactyloides, and Semecarpus gardneri.
 The Mesua-Doona community comprises Anisophyllea cinnamomoides, Cullenia rosayroana, Mesua ferrea (the national tree of Sri Lanka), Myristica dactyloides, Palaquium petiolare, Doona affinis, Doona congestiflora, Doona disticha, Doona macrophylla, Doona trapezifolia, Doona venulosa, Syzygium rubicundum, and a sub canopy of Chaetocarpus castanicarpus, Garcinia hermonii, Syzygium neesianum, and Xylopia championii.
 Virgin forests of this ecoregion have four strata, a main canopy at 30–40 m, a sub-canopy at 15–30 m, a 5–15 m understory, and a sparse shrub layer.
 Trees of the emergent layer reach above the main canopy to 45 m.

+Sinharaja forest is the most dense rain forest in Asia.The total vegetation density has been estimated to be around 240,000 plants per hectare.

 Freshwater swamp forests situated closer to the coastlines are a distinct plant community within the ecoregion.
 Avicennia-Rhizophora-Sonneratia dominated mangroves fringe the coastlines.